-How to make Soy-free Tempeh: Red Lentil Tempeh
+How to make Soy-free Tempeh - Red Lentil Tempeh

-Tempeh - Just like all fermented foods, it is an acquired taste, but once you start to like it... you are hooked.
+Just like all fermented foods, it is an acquired taste, but once you start to like it... you are hooked.

-The traditional Indonesian Tempeh is made with soy beans but like miso, Tempeh making is not limited to soy and you can use other ingredients to ferment.
-I love to use different types of legumes, grains and even nuts and seeds to change things up and make tempeh more interesting for different meals.
+The traditional Indonesian Tempeh is made with soy beans but just like miso, Tempeh making is not limited to soy and you can use other ingredients to ferment.

 In this post I want to show how I make my red lentil tempeh which I like to use as vegan burger patties or for little appetizers.
 (Which will share in the next blog once you have the tempeh ready!)